-- pipe wrenches used in plumbing for gripping round (cylindrical) things and
+- Pipe wrenches used in plumbing for gripping round (cylindrical) things.

 Wrenches may be adjustable to fit different sized pipes, nuts and bolts or may be a fixed size.